 3. Multiple Variants:

-• If testing more than two variants, make sure to adjust the sample size calculation accordingly to maintain statistical validity.
+• If testing more than two variants, the sample size calculation is updated to maintain statistical validity.

 Do I have enough traffic on my website to run A/B tests?